bcbio/bcbio-nextgen/docs/contents/installation.rst

 Optional requirements:

+- Java 1.7, when running GATK < 3.6. bcbio distributed Java 8 as part of the
+  distribution for recent versions of GATK.
 - An OpenGL library, like `Mesa
   <http://mesa3d.sourceforge.net/>`_ (On Ubuntu/deb systems: ``libglu1-mesa``,
   On RedHat/rpm systems: ``mesa-libGLU-devel``).
 This is only required for